 At these high temperatures, the electrons of atoms break away from their nuclei to create a soup of very fast moving charged particles – an electrically-charged gas called plasma.

 Ultimately, the fuels of the fusion reaction will be two isotopes of hydrogen, deuterium and tritium, but for initial experiments on ST40 we will be using hydrogen and helium.
 The deuterium-tritium (DT) reaction is considered the best starting point for fusion power generation because it requires the lowest temperature plasma (about 150 million degrees) to achieve an energy gain.

 Fusion is the ideal energy source because it is safe, the fuels are inexhaustible, and the reaction doesn’t produce any carbon dioxide or long-lived radioactive waste.
 Additionally, a fusion plant wouldn’t take up much space compared to renewables, which require a large surface area.

-Deuterium is a heavier-than-normal hydrogen atom that contains two nucleons in its nucleus – one proton and one neutron – rather than the usual one neutron.
+Deuterium is a heavier-than-normal hydrogen atom that contains two nucleons in its nucleus – one proton and one neutron – rather than the usual one proton.